 Injunction applications regularly attract media attention and, if granted, tend to have onerous and costly implications for employers.
 While the Irish Courts have in the past been reluctant to interfere with, or restrain, the normal operation of internal workplace procedures, (particularly where employees have a statutory remedy available in the Workplace Relations Commission), they appear more willing in recent times to intervene if it is in the interest of justice to do so.
 Notwithstanding this, as each case turns on its own facts, employees should continue to proceed with caution, mindful of the many challenges that can be brought to bear prior to a successful outcome in addition to the onerous cost’s implications.

-Augustus Cullen Law have recently successfully concluded a case for the Plaintiff wherein injunctive relief was granted.
-The following article appeared on The Irish Times here.
+Augustus Cullen Law has recently successfully concluded a case for Plaintiff wherein injunctive relief was granted.
+The following article appeared in The Irish Times here.